Mikawa-Kawai Station

 Mikawa-Kawai Station (三河川合駅, Mikawa-Kawai-eki) is a railway station in the city of Shinshiro, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).

+Summary

+The area around Mikawagai Station in 1976.
+The station is located in the center left of the photo.
+Uren River is on the left and top of the photo.
+Based on maps and aerial images from the Ministry of Land, Infrastructure, Transport and Tourism of Japan.

+Toei Station is an intermediate station on the Iida Line connecting Toyohashi Station (Aichi Prefecture) and Tatsuno Station (Nagano Prefecture).
+The station is located northeast of Shin-ichi City.
+At the time, it served as a transfer station, transporting building materials to the neighboring Uren Dam; now it is purely a passenger station.

+This station opened in 1923 (Taisho 12).
+Later, it became the boundary station between the Hōraiji Railway and the Sanshin Railway.
+In 1943 (Showa 18), both railway lines were nationalized, becoming a station on the JR Iida Line.
+In 1987 (Showa 62), the station was taken over by JR Central.

 Lines

 Mikawa-Kawai Station is served by the Iida Line, and is located 45.2 kilometers from the starting point of the line at Toyohashi Station.

 Station layout

 The station has one island platform connected to the station building by a level crossing.
 The station is unattended.